mdg/accertion/README.txt

 Goals:
 * Easy to use
-* Simple enough to be used without macros if desired
+* Brief syntax, simple enough to be used without macros if desired
 * Can run individual tests, files or suites from the command line
 * Various output formats, user-definable
 * Clear, operator-based assertion syntax